brianWreaves/BetweenUs/README.md

 # BetweenUs

-BetweenUs is a real-time speech-to-text companion built for people living with Motor Neurone Disease (MND).
+BetweenUs is a real-time speech-to-text companion built for people living with difficulty speaking clearly from medical conditions such asMotor Neurone Disease (MND).
 Spoken words are transcribed on-device and shown as large, flippable text blocks so conversation partners can keep up with face-to-face chats.

 > **Phase 4 status (Training Logic & Data Flow)**
 > ✅ MediaRecorder-powered audio capture with live timer feedback